Growing cannabis cuttings

 How to make cannabis cuttings

 2. Prepare the substrate.
-If you are using Jiffy pellets, soak them in warm water (pH around 6) for 10 minutes; if you are using rockwool, you should soak them during 24 hours in water (pH=4.5) and add rooting fertiliser until reaching an EC value of 0.60.
+If you are using Jiffy pellets, soak them in warm water (pH around 6) for 10 minutes; if you are using rockwool, you should soak them for 24 hours in water (pH=4.5) and add rooting fertilizer until reaching an EC value of 0.60.
 If you are using soil, just fill the pots or cells with your substrate.

-3. Apply rooting hormones on the lower part of the cuttings and gently plant it in the substrate you are going to use.
+3. Apply rooting hormones on the lower part of the cuttings and gently plant them in the substrate you are going to use.

 4. Place the cuttings in the greenhouse and spray them with water.
 Once covered, place them under a fluorescent light with a 18/6 photoperiod.